LiaScript/docs/README.md

                                 --{{2}}--
-All diagram titles, labels, limits are optional, and if you do not define limits, then the min max values 0 and 1 are used by default.
+All diagram titles, labels, and limits are optional.
+If you do not define limits, then the minimum and maximum values 0 and 1 are used by default.

     {{2}}
 <section>